SorX14/alphaess_modbus/README.md

 ## Notes

+### Definitions

+While [my parsing script](https://github.com/SorX14/alphaess_pdf_parser) did its best, there are likely to be many faults and missing entries.
+I only need a few basic registers so haven't tested them all.

+PR's are welcome 🙂

 ### Speed

 The ModBus interface only runs at 9600 so you can query about 6 parameters a second (depending on register length).
 A standard request for total usage needs three requests, so you can get ~2 req/s.

 ### Error handling

-I've had the connection break a few times while testing, make sure you handle reconnecting correctly.
+I've had the connection break a few times while testing, make sure you handle reconnecting correctly. `example.py` will output the full exception should one happen.

 ### My setup